UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 79c4d3e0 ff25f0413a7b    jmp     dword ptr [Acrobat!CTJPEGThrowException+0x2851f0 (7b3a41f0)] ds:002b:7b3a41f0={VCRUNTIME140!memset (72183c30)}
 ```

-There we go, so now we know for sure that at least these 2 wrappers have not changed.
-I went ahead and implemented them.
-The malloc wrapper was pretty straightforward to implement, it just takes in an argument for size to pass to `malloc` and returns the address that `malloc` returns.
-The `memset` was also pretty straightforward, as even though it took in 3 args it took them in the perfect order that `memset` also accepted: `void* dest, int val, int size` in this exact order.
+There, now we know for sure that at least these 2 wrappers had not changed so I went ahead and implemented them.
+The `malloc` wrapper was pretty straightforward to implement, it just took in an argument for size to pass to `malloc` and returned the address that `malloc` returned.
+The `memset` wrapper was also pretty straightforward as it took in 3 args in the same order that `memset` accepted: `void* dest, int val, int size` in this exact order.
 After implementing them, I ran the harness again to make sure it was not crashing, and it worked.
 ```
 ...
 pointer address of JP2KDecOptCreate: 79A16690